 Waterproof Phone Case

-Since you plan on traveling to Australia, there's a high chance that you would do a lot of exploring.
+Since you plan on traveling to Australia, there's a high chance you'll do a lot of exploring.
 Thus, don't let your mobile device hinder you from getting down and dirty and exploring all of Australia.
+A waterproof case can protect your device and maximize the perfect underwater picture for you and your friends (or family), so snap away!

 Final Thoughts